September 10 - 10:00

 New Affordable Housing Tax Subclass

 File No. ACS2025-FCS-REV-0005 - City-wide Committee Recommendation(s) That Council: Adopt the new Affordable Rental Housing property tax subclass for multi-residential and new multi-residential classes for the 2026 taxation year.
-Direct the Deputy City Treasurer, Revenue Services, to conduct a detailed analysis of the associated financial implications once a listing of qualifying properties is available from the Municipal Property Assessment Corporation (MPAC) and recommend an Affordable Ren... (cont)
+Direct the Deputy City Treasurer, Revenue Services, to conduct a detailed analysis of the associated financial implications once a listing of qualifying properties is available from the Municipal Property Assessment Corporation (MPAC) and recommend an Affordable Rental Housing Subclass discount rate between 0 per cent and 35 per cent through the 2026 annual Tax Policy report.

 Riverside South - Limebank Extension – Stage 2 LRT – Transfer Agreement